bear-rsg/4m-association/themes/elegant/documentation/content/Connecting With Your Readers/freelists.md

 1. `EMAIL_FIELD_PLACEHOLDER` and
 1. `SUBSCRIBE_BUTTON_TITLE`

 The "Notify me" button you see in the sidebar of this page is an example of FreeLists subscription form.
-It links to Oracle database discussion list to demonstrate the function.title: (.*)
+It links to Oracle database discussion list to demonstrate the function.
-date: 2021-03-31

-date: 2021-03-30

-Just set `FREELISTS_NAME` variable.title: (.*)
+Just set `FREELISTS_NAME` variable.
-date: 2021-03-31

-date: 2021-03-30

 Unset `FREELISTS_NAME` variable.

-This is the default setting.title: (.*)
+This is the default setting.
-date: 2021-03-31

-date: 2021-03-30

 1. Set `FREELISTS_NAME`
 1. Set `FREELISTS_FILTER` to `True`